'Dealmaker in chief' largely absent in weekend negotiations

 The disconnect underscored the reality that the shutdown has become as much about political posturing as it has about immigration, government funding or the business of running the country.
 In photos distributed by the White House on Saturday, Trump is shown meeting not with his legislative affairs or policy aides, but with communications staffers.

+Gathered in press secretary Sarah Sanders's office, Trump quizzed aides as to how they thought the shutdown was playing out in the press, and complimented several of them on their television appearances, according to a person familiar with the conversation.
+He said he believed Democrats have overplayed their hand, and are only trying to appease a small portion of "their far-left base," according to the source familiar with the conversation.

-The White House comment line, used by citizens to voice their opinions to the President, was shuttered, replaced by a recorded message accusing Democrats of "holding government funding, including funding for our troops and other national security priorities, hostage to an unrelated immigration debate."
+Meanwhile, the White House comment line, used by citizens to voice their opinions to the President, was shuttered, replaced by a recorded message accusing Democrats of "holding government funding, including funding for our troops and other national security priorities, hostage to an unrelated immigration debate."

 Vice President Mike Pence even used an appearance at a US air base near the Syrian border to accuse Democrats of putting military pay in the lurch, an unusual venue for politically tinged remarks.